niravcodes/niravcodes.github.io/_posts/2018-04-20-so-yeah-precedence-sucks.md

 With tears of happiness welling up in my eyes, I thought, "Ohh, so maybe 1 does not evaluate to a true with avr-gcc!
 The while loop wasn't working."
 See, intuition can hurt sometimes.

 Yes most of this story is exaggerated but it was quite frustrating.
 And I was stupid.
 But well, that is what it is and I have most definitely learnt my lesson.
-Time to dream of more cool spy equipment I can make with this.